-The Church of the Angels in Pasadena is home to the Frank Roosevelt Organ, Opus #433, an important instrument in the evolution of the pipe organ.
-The Opus #433 was built in 1889 at the Roosevelt Organ Works in New York City.
+The Church of the Angels in Pasadena is home to the Frank Roosevelt Organ, Opus 433, an important instrument in the evolution of the pipe organ.
+Roosevelt's Opus 433 was built in 1889 at the Roosevelt Organ Works in New York City.
 Very few of Roosevelt's instruments remain intact today, and almost none of those that survive in original condition remain in the churches or halls for which they were built.

 Roosevelt Organ Works

 American pipe organs in the 19th century were strongly influenced by the work of two brothers, Frank and Hilborne Roosevelt.
 As a boy, Hilborne became interested both in organs and in the relatively new science of electricity.
 These interests and his ambition to become an organ builder were frowned upon by his family.
 He was, of course, first cousin of the future president, Theodore Roosevelt.

 Despite family objections, Hilborne constructed an organ for the New York Industrial Fair in 1869.
 When the organ won a gold medal, he overcame family opposition and was soon on his way to Europe to study at the organ shops of the master organ builders there.

 When he returned to America he opened the Roosevelt Organ Works completing his Opus 1 for the Episcopal Church of the Holy Communion in New York City in 1873.
 He built a large organ for the 1876 Centennial Exposition in Philadelphia.
 This organ is believed to have been the first American organ to include electric action.
 Although Hilborne died in 1886 at the age of 36, his brother Frank oversaw the construction of another 178 organs.
 All told, the Roosevelt firm built 536 organs in the roughly 20 years they were in business, 1875-1895.

 Innovative Pneumatic Action